 Food Safety FAQ

 It is always important to follow good hygiene practices (i.e., wash hands and surfaces often, separate raw meat from other foods, cook to the right temperature, and refrigerate foods promptly) when handling or preparing foods.
-However, many of us have specific questions on food safety and COVID-19.
+However, many of us have specific questions on food safety.
 Here is some information to help answer those important questions:

 Family Food & Fun at Home

 Spending more time at home?
 Looking for easy meals, ways to involve your children in preparing meals and snacks, or how to stay active?
 Check out these ideas:

 Eight Everyday Kitchen Surfaces to Clean and Disinfect

 With many people prioritizing clean and disinfected environments, it may be a good time to give your kitchen some well-deserved attention.

 FAQ for Gardens, Farm Stands and Farmer's Markets